Search for the standard model Higgs boson decaying to bottom quarks in pp collisions at sqrt(s) = 7 TeV: Introduction

 \section{Introduction}

 The process by which the electroweak symmetry is broken in nature remains elusive.
-In the standard model (SM)~\cite{SM1,SM2,SM3} the Higgs mechanism is considered as the explanation~\cite{Englert:1964et,Higgs:1964ia,Higgs:1964pj,Guralnik:1964eu,Higgs:1966ev,Kibble:1967sv}.
+In the standard model (SM)~\cite{SM1,SM2,SM3} the Higgs mechanism is considered to be the explanation~\cite{Englert:1964et,Higgs:1964ia,Higgs:1964pj,Guralnik:1964eu,Higgs:1966ev,Kibble:1967sv}.
 The search for the Higgs boson is currently one of the most important endeavors of experimental particle physics.

 Direct searches by experiments at the Large Electron-Positron Collider (LEP) have set a $95\%$ confidence level (CL) lower bound on the Higgs boson mass of $\mH > 114.4$\GeV~\cite{LEPHIGGS}.
 Direct searches at the Tevatron exclude at $95\%$ CL the $162$--$166$\GeV mass range~\cite{TEVHIGGS_2010}, and the ATLAS experiment at the Large Hadron Collider (LHC) excludes, also at 95\% CL, the following three regions: $\mH \notin$~145--206, 214--224, and 340--450\GeV~\cite{ATLAS:2011aa, Aad:2011uq, ATLAS:2011af}.
 Measurements of the \PW\ boson and top quark masses at LEP and the Tevatron, combined with precision measurements of electroweak parameters at the \cPZ\ pole, provide an indirect constraint of $\mH < 158$\GeV at $95\%$ CL~\cite{LEPewkfits}.
 The most likely mass for the SM Higgs boson remains near the LEP limit, where the Higgs boson decays predominantly into \bbbar.
 Experiments at the Tevatron have set 95\% CL upper limits on the production cross section for a Higgs boson in this low-mass region.
 These limits range from approximately 4 to 10 times the standard model prediction, depending on the channels studied~\cite{Aaltonen:2009dh,Aaltonen:2009jg,Aaltonen:2010pa,Aaltonen:2011dh,Abazov20116,AbazovZnnHbb,AbazovZllHbb}.
-The observation of the $\PH\to \bbbar$ decay is essential in determining the nature of the Higgs boson.
+The observation of the $\PH\to \bbbar$ decay is of great importance in determining the nature of the Higgs boson.

 At the LHC the main SM Higgs boson production mechanism is gluon fusion, with a cross section of ${\approx}17$\unit{pb} for $\mH=120$\GeV~\cite{Ellis:1975ap,Georgi:1977gs,Djouadi:1991tka,Dawson:1990zj,Spira:1995rr,Harlander:2002wh,Anastasiou:2002yz,Ravindran:2003um,Catani:2003zt,Aglietti:2004nj,Degrassi:2004mx,Baglio:2010ae,Actis:2008ug,Anastasiou:2008tj,deFlorian:2009hc,Djouadi:1997yw,LHCXSWG}.
 However, in this production mode, the detection of the $\PH\to \bbbar$ decay is considered nearly impossible due to overwhelming dijet production expected from quantum-chromodynamic (QCD) interactions.
 The same holds true for the next most copious production mode, through vector-boson fusion, with a cross section of ${\approx} 1.3$\unit{pb}~\cite{Ciccolini:2007jr,Ciccolini:2007ec,Figy:2003nv,Arnold:2008rz,Bolzoni:2010xr}.
 Processes in which a low-mass Higgs boson is produced in association with a vector boson~\cite{PhysRevD.18.1724} have cross sections of ${\approx}0.66$\unit{pb} and ${\approx}0.36$\unit{pb} for \PW\PH\ and \cPZ\PH, respectively.